oVirt/ovirt-site/source/release/4.4.5/index.md

 #### oVirt Engine

+ - [BZ 1922200](https://bugzilla.redhat.com/1922200) **Checking the Engine database consistency takes too long to complete**

+   Up until now records in event_notification_hist table have been erased only during regular cleanup of audit_log table.
+By default we are periodically removing audit_log table records which are older than 30 days (can be overriden by AuditLogAgingThreshold option in engine-config).

+But records in event_notification_hist are much less important than records in audit_log table, so we have decided to keep records in event_notification_hist table only for 7 days.
+This limit can be overriden by creating custom configuration file /etc/ovirt-engine/notifier/notifier.conf.d/history.conf with content below:

+DAYS_TO_KEEP_HISTORY=NNN

+where NNN is number of days to keep records in event_notification_host table.

+After changing this value ovirt-engine-notifier service needs to be restarted:

+ systemctl restart ovirt-engine-notifier

  - [BZ 1688186](https://bugzilla.redhat.com/1688186) **[RFE] CPU and NUMA Pinning shall be handled automatically**

    Previously, the CPU and NUMA pinning were done manually or automatically only by using REST-API when adding a new VM.
 This feature will add support for doing it automatically by UI and when updating a VM.

+ - [BZ 1926942](https://bugzilla.redhat.com/1926942) **[RFE] Support up to 512 VCPUs**

+   Increase the limit of virtual CPUs in 4.5 clusters to 512.

  - [BZ 1712481](https://bugzilla.redhat.com/1712481) **Migration fail between non-FIPS &lt;-&gt; FIPS enabled host**